Bayselonarrend/OpenIntegrations/docs/en/md/Instructions/RCON.md

  - etc.

 This library provides two main functions for operation: `CreateConnection` for connection and authorisation on the server, and `ExecuteCommand` for performing actions.
 It is also possible to execute single commands without creating a preliminary connection, passing connection parameters to the `ExecuteCommand` method (in this case the connection will be opened and closed within the function, the only option for CLI version).

-## Compatibility

-Technically, the client implementation is a Native component in Rust.
-It comes in a zip archive format, and, in theory, should work on all available platforms: x86 and x64 Windows and Linux.
-The actual testing was done on Windows x64 and, cossentially (via OneScript), on Linux x64